paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 };
 ```

-All the tests should pass.
+At this point, all of the tests should pass.

 ## Getters